The Impact of Obesity on Your Body and Health

 - Multiple myeloma

-Gastroesophageal Reflux Disease (GERD) causes stomach acid or intestinal secretions to leak into your esophagus.
+Gastroesophageal Reflux Disease (GERD), or heartburn, causes stomach acid or intestinal secretions to damage your esophagus.
 Common GERD symptoms include heartburn, “indigestion”, throwing up food, coughing (especially at night), hoarseness, and belching.
-Between 10 percent and 20 percent of the general population experience GERD symptoms regularly.
+Nearly two of every 10 people experience GERD symptoms regularly.

-Obesity, in particular severe obesity, contributes to a number of bone and joint issues.
+Obesity contributes to bone and joint issues.
 These issues can increase the risk for accidents and personal injury.
 Bone and joint issues can include:

 - Disc herniation